AadishX/Fluid-Gesture-Mouse/README.md

 #KeyboardControl
 - Press spacebar using pinch
-- TBA Other keyboard functions
+- TBA Other keyboard functions (arrows added in seperate file.
+Hand signals explained within code in the form of comments)

 PS : HandTracking.py is a test for whether hands/fingers can be tracked properly.